+Prerequisite: MG 371

-Prerequisities: MG 352 or MG 371 Consideration of the development, legal environment, and current problems of the industrial relations system.
+Consideration of the development, legal environment, and current problems of the industrial relations system.
 Emphasis is placed upon the historical evolution of both the union movement and the legislative system that shapes its activities.
 3:0:3

-Complex Organizations
+MG 440 Complex Organizations